X-lab-3D/swiftmhc/README.md

-# SwiftMHC
+# Overview

-A deep learning algorithm for predicting pMHC structure and binding affinity at the same time.
+SwiftMHC is a deep learning algorithm for predicting pMHC structure and binding affinity at the same time.
+It currently works for HLA-A*0201 9-mers only.

+# Estimated speed

 When running on 1/4 A100 card with batch size 64:
-  BA prediction takes 0.01 seconds per pMHC case
+ * BA prediction takes 0.01 seconds per pMHC case
-  3D structure prediction without OpenMM (disabled) takes 0.9 seconds per pMHC case.
+ * 3D structure prediction without OpenMM (disabled) takes 0.9 seconds per pMHC case.
-  3D structure prediction with OpenMM takes 2.2 seconds per case.
+ * 3D structure prediction with OpenMM takes 2.2 seconds per case.

-## DEPENDENCIES
+## Dependencies

  - pip3
  - python >= 3.11.5